4ndyho/Spotify-Machine-Learning-Project/README.md

 This project covers Feature Engineering, standardisation.
 Baseline models are used:
-(Classification) Logistic Regression, Decision Tree and K-Nearest Neighbours.
+- (Regression) Linear Regression, Lasso Regression, Decision Tree Regression.
-(Regression) Linear Regression, Lasso Regression, Decision Tree Regression.
+- (Classification) Logistic Regression, Decision Tree and K-Nearest Neighbours.

 Advanced models are used: RandomForest, SVM and XGBoost.